Word Walls Made Easy

 - Environmental Print - Labels and ads may be placed on a word wall for a classroom of very young children.
 This type of word wall provides exposure to reading and concepts of print.
 Young children take pride in their early reading skills by recognizing words and logos such as candy wrappers, fast food restaurants, sports teams, and movie titles.
 Teachers may also include pictures of words in the environment such as stop sign, exit sign, and the name of the school.

-- Seasonal Word Wall - may have pictures and/or words related to a season, holiday, or theme.
-This word wall is very useful for near a writing center or near themed books.
+- Theme Vocabulary Word Wall - may have pictures and/or words related to a season, holiday, or theme.
+This word wall is very useful near a writing center or near themed books.

 - Science Word Wall - Contains terms related to science concepts.
 This word wall may be listed by unit of study or theme.
 Categories of words may include: insects, body parts, measurement, tools, chemistry, scienctific method, diversity, change, space, etc.